schuelermine/schuelermine/README.md

 ### Web Presence & Contact

 My website is at [www.anselmschueler.com](https://www.anselmschueler.com).
-The `www` is necessary.
+Unfortunately, most content of my [old site](https://sites.google.com/view/anselmschueler) hasn't been migrated yet.

 I'm personally on...
 - Twitter as [@pisquaredbyi](https://twitter.com/pisquaredbyi)
 - Reddit as [u/numerousblocks](https://www.reddit.com/user/numerousblocks/)

 I'm also on [StackExchange, and, by extension, StackOverflow](https://stackexchange.com/users/10918971/schuelermine?tab=accounts).
 You might need to scroll down to see the individual accounts (like StackOverflow).
-My website also lists some more accounts that I set up to be more business-like.
+My old website also lists some more accounts that I set up to be more business-like.
 They don't have any content currently.

 #### You can contact me per e-mail at [mail@anselmschueler.com](mailto:mail@anselmschueler.com).
 #### For Git-specific feedback, use [git@anselmschueler.com](mailto:git@anselmschueler.com).